Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```

-### Connecting the Model and Controller
+### 7. Connecting the Model and Controller

+Inside the controller:

-Inside the controller  `require` the model you want to use and then create an instance of the model's class in the constructor
+1. `require` the model
+2. Create an instance of the model in the constructor

 The code will look something like